AethelVeritas/Phoenix/README.md

 ## BOM
 The BOM can be found [here](https://docs.google.com/spreadsheets/d/19SDQH5rKj-VOt543ikEq3R2ylwxd--UoErljUox35hg/edit?gid=0#gid=0) or as a BOM.csv.

-## Wiring
+## Build Instructions
-Wiring the motors, drivers, endstops, probe, hotend, etc in the Octopus Pro should be pretty simple, as it's mostly just a matter of plug and play.
+The whole build should be relatively simple, so just reference the CAD.
+Wiring the motors, drivers, endstops, probe, hotend, etc in the Octopus Pro should also be pretty simple, as it's mostly just a matter of plug and play.
 For the ebox wiring, please see [this](/Images/ebox_wiring.png)

 ## Why did I make this?
 You may be asking yourself: why even waste money on an Ender/Cartesian bedslinger insted of making a CoreXY?
 Well CoreXYs are anything but cheap, and while I did initially want to build one (as can be seen in the JOURNAL.md), I quickly realized that it'd be too expensive, which is why I switched to Cartesian as the more affordable option.
 However, I've done my best to use as many parts that can later be used in a CoreXY build as possible, such as 9mm pulleys, live shaft idlers, F695 flanged bearings and of course, long shaft motors.